 The Incremental Payment Cap gives students incentive to pay off their ISA quicker instead of holding off on paying it down.
 The incremental payment cap will continue to get bigger over 4 years until it reaches the overall payment cap of $15,000.

-In order to defer student loans, you must meet specific eligibility criteria and have deferment time available.
-Student loan deferment can pause your monthly loan payments, often for a maximum of three years.
+In order to defer traditional student loans, you must meet specific eligibility criteria and have deferment time available.
+Traditional student loan deferment can pause your monthly loan payments, often for a maximum of three years.
 But, interest will continue to accrue and make it more difficult to complete paying off your student loan in the long run.